 - All Surveys - This folder includes all surveys that are not deleted or archived.
 Surveys moved to folders you create will still show in the list of all surveys.

 - Unfiled - This folder includes all surveys that have not been filed in a folder.
 This folder will appear by default on all accounts and cannot be deleted.
+You can drag projects and surveys into the Unfiled folder.
+Use this folder to sort through all your projects or surveys until they're organized into the folders you want.

 - Recent - This includes the five most recently modified surveys.